The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-Editor’s note: This story was updated on November 18 to reflect the postponement of Winterland: A Discotheque Cabaret until January 2021, after the state’s new COVID-19 safety restrictions announced on November 17.
+Editor’s note: This story was updated on January 5 to reflect the new performance dates of Winterland: A Discotheque Cabaret, after the show had been postponed due to new COVID-19 safety restrictions announced on November 17.

 As we stare down what could be a dreary couple months ahead, Wonderbound is determined to bring Denverites some of the in-person magic of the winter season with their latest take on theatrical revue, Winterland: A Discotheque Cabaret.

 The Denver-based dance company is back with their second live production since the initial shutdown of the pandemic after reprising their 2018 Wicked Bayou production in October.
-And now the group’s upcoming wintertime production—originally slated for December 2 through December 19 at their studio, but now postponed until a undetermined date in January 2021—promises a luscious and lively journey for staving off any end-of-year gloom.
+And now the group’s upcoming wintertime production—running January 21 through February 7 at their studio—promises a luscious and lively journey for staving off any end-of-year gloom.

 “I think what we’re really trying to do is create something fun and festive, and a little sexy,” Wonderbound artistic director and choreographer Garrett Ammon says of Winterland.
 “Something to get people’s minds off of what’s going on right now and try to create some level of normalcy and some magic in a moment that is lacking that right now.”